-- 35. The plaintiffs seek redress for the deprivation of their rights secured by the United States Constitution.
-This Action is initiated pursuant to 42 U.S.C. § 1983 to enjoin the defendants from enforcing the transgender medical bans and for a declaration that the transgender medical bans violate federal law. - 36.
-This Court has subject matter jurisdiction over the claims asserted herein pursuant to 28 U.S.C. §§ 1331 and 1343.
+59. The Plaintiffs seek redress for the deprivation of their rights secured by the United States Constitution.
+This Action is initiated pursuant to 42 U.S.C. § 1983 to enjoin the Defendants from enforcing the transgender medical bans and for a declaration that the transgender medical bans violate federal law.

+60. This Court has subject matter jurisdiction over the claims asserted herein pursuant to 28 U.S.C. §§ 1331 and 1343.

-- 37. This Court has personal jurisdiction over the defendants because the defendants are domiciled in Florida and the denial of the plaintiffs' rights guaranteed by federal law arises out of and relates to the defendants' official duties in Florida. - 38.
-Each of the defendants serve and reside in their official capacity on an agency or board for the State of Florida,.
-Therefore, venue is proper in this district pursuant to 28 U.S.C. § 1391(b)(1). - 39.
-If enforced, the transgender medical bans would violate the constitutional rights of the plaintiffs in this judicial district.
-Therefore, venue is also proper in this district pursuant to 28 U.S.C. § 1391(b)(2). - 40.
-Venue is proper in the Tallahassee Division of the Northern District of Florida under N.D.
+61. This Court has personal jurisdiction over the Defendants because the Defendants are domiciled in Florida and the denial of the Plaintiffs' rights guaranteed by federal law arises out of and relates to the Defendants' official duties in Florida.

+62. Each of the Defendants is a resident of the State of Florida and serve in their official capacity for a government office for the State of Florida.
+Therefore, venue is proper in this district pursuant to 28 U.S.C. § 1391(b)(1).

+63. If enforced, the transgender medical bans would violate the constitutional rights of the Plaintiffs in this judicial district.
+Therefore, venue is also proper in this district pursuant to 28 U.S.C. § 1391(b)(2).

+64. Venue is proper in the Tallahassee Division of the Northern District of Florida under N.D.
 Fla.
 Loc.
-R. 3.1(B) because it is the location of the principal place of business for the defendants and where a substantial portion of the acts or omissions complained of herein occurred. - 41.
-This Court has authority to enter a declaratory judgment and to provide preliminary and permanent injunctive relief pursuant to Fed.
+R. 3.1(B) because it is the location of the principal place of business for a majority of the Defendants and where a substantial portion of the acts or omissions complained of herein occurred.

+65. This Court has authority to enter a declaratory judgment and to provide preliminary and permanent injunctive relief pursuant to Fed.
 R. Civ.
 P. 57 and 65, 28 U.S.C. §§ 2201 and 2202, and this Court's inherent equitable powers.